rb58853/supabase-mcp-server/README.md

 ### MCP Inspector
 A super useful tool to help debug MCP server issues is MCP Inspector.
 If you installed from source, you can run `supabase-mcp-inspector` from the project repo and it will run the inspector instance.
 Coupled with logs this will give you complete overview over what's happening in the server.
-> 📝 Running `supabase-mcp-inspector`, if installed from package, doesn't work properly - I will validate and fix in the cominng release.
+> 📝 Running `supabase-mcp-inspector`, if installed from package, doesn't work properly - I will validate and fix in the coming release.

 ## Feature Overview